Irish pharma group says sales of heart drug will top projections

 Amarin doubling size of US sales force as FDA sanctions expanded market for Vascepa

-Irish drug company Amarin says sales from its one cardiovascular drug for 2019 will be at or above the upper end of its previous guidance.
+Irish drug company Amarin says sales from Vascepa, its one cardiovascular drug for 2019, will be at or above the upper end of its previous guidance

 Irish drug company Amarin says sales from its one cardiovascular drug for 2019 will be at or above the upper end of its previous guidance – indicating growth of at least 85 per cent on the previous year.